Three Interlockers Along the Galveston Island Causeway

 The GH&SA ran west from Harrisburg to

-San Antonio and beyond, and they were soon acquired
+San Antonio and beyond, and it was soon acquired

 by SP.
 What SP did not have was a bridge onto

 Galveston Island.
-The third rail bridge onto the island was not built until
+A third railroad bridge onto the island was not built until

 1896, by the Galveston, La Porte and Houston Railway.
 GH&SA made arrangements to